A quantum mechanics for magnetic horizons: The effective Quantum Mechanics

 \subsection{1-loop determinants and the Witten index}

 A simple check that we can perform of the proposed 1d quantum mechanics \eqref{full 1d L superspace} is that its Witten index matches the TT index of the 3d theory, at leading order at large $N$.
-This ensures that its ground-state degeneracy reproduces the entropy of BPS black holes.
+Indeed, since the Witten index is invariant under RG flow, it must be the same in the UV 3d theory and in the IR 1d effective description.
+Matching of the indices also ensures that the ground-state degeneracy of the quantum mechanics reproduces the entropy of BPS black holes.

 The Witten index of an $\cN=2$ supersymmetric quantum mechanics is defined in exactly the same way as the TT index in \eqref{TTI}.
 In the Lagrangian formulation, the chemical potentials $\Delta_a$ are introduced as twisted boundary conditions on the fields.
 For a class of these models, the Witten index has been computed in \cite{Hori:2014tda} (see also \cite{Hwang:2014uwa, Cordova:2014oxa}), and it takes a Jeffrey-Kirwan contour integral form as in (\ref{index full expression from papers}).
 We want to make sure that the quantum mechanics (\ref{full 1d L superspace}) reproduces the integrand in (\ref{index full expression from papers}) for the value of $\fm_i$ singled out by the saddle-point approximation.